layer5io/docs/content/en/cloud/security/keys.md

 tags: [keys, permissions]
 ---

-In Layer5 Cloud, permissions are represented as keys, each serving as a unique identifier for specific permissions.
+In Layer5 Cloud, permissions are represented as keys, each serving as a unique identifier for a specific permission.
 One or more keys can be grouped together and assigned to a [keychain](/security/keychains).
 Then this keychain can be assigned to a [role](/security/roles) and that role can be assigned to a user.
 This is the general flow of how keys are assigned to a user.

 For instance, consider a system shipped default key `Create Organization`, which corresponds to the permission to create an organization in the Cloud.
 This implies that to create an organization, you need to have `Create Organization` key assigned to a keychain, which, in turn, is assigned to a role that's associated with your user account for a given organization.